uberspace-community/terraform-provider-uberspace/docs/index.md

 ### Optional

-- `apikey` (String) The API key for the Uberspace API.
+- `apikey` (String, Sensitive) The API key for the Uberspace API.
 If not set, the environment variable UBERSPACE_APIKEY will be used.